HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 <img src="../../../host/wikidata/images/4grants-page.png" style="border:1px solid black">

 5\.
 Check the boxes for permissions to give to your bot.
-For the Wikidata test instance or a practice Wikibase instance, you can check all of the boxes.
-For a real bot to edit something like Wikidata, you would need to read up on the options before choosing.
+I think the important ones are `Edit existing pages`, `Create, edit, and move pages`, and `Delete pages, revisions, and log entries`.
+However, just in case, I also selected `High-volume editing`, and `View deleted files and pages` as well.
 Click on the `Create` button.

 <img src="../../../host/wikidata/images/bot-pwd.png" style="border:1px solid black">